ccswbs/UoGd7-Training/customizingpage.md

   * ![example of customize this page](/images/Customize.png)
 2. Select the preferred side/column you would like a "view pane" to be visible, then select `+`
   * ![example of page layout](/images/pagelayout.png)
-3. There are several content options listed then can be added to the page:
+3. There are several content options listed that can be added to the page:

   1. Menus - includes any menus that you created or are present by default.
   2. Mini Panels - includes footer and other mini panels created by you.
-  3. View Panes - includes the different formats the content types can appear.
+  3. View Panes - includes the different formats the content types can appear in.
 The most commonly used are the *Teaser Lists.*
   4. New Custom Content - includes adding any customized content that will suit your needs.
     * ![example of content options](/images/contentoptions.png)